AMG CLIENTS

 Idaho Agriculture in the Classroom

-Idaho Ag Summit
+Idaho Ag Summit presented by Leadership Idaho Agriculture

-Rick Waitley: Executive Director The Ag Summit was established to bring together leaders inIdaho agriculture to address issues important to the industry.
+Rick Waitley: Executive Director The Ag Summit was established to bring together leaders in Idaho agriculture to address issues important to the industry.
 An annual two-day conference is held in February while the Idaho Legislature is in session.
 Two important activities occur during the Summit : The Legislative Strolling Supper and the presentation of the Governor’s Awards for Excellence in Agriculture.
-The Summit has a special emphasis on attracting young farmers and ranchers under the age of 40 to the Summit.
-On the second day of the Summit, the Idaho Agriculture Leadership Breakfast is held where young farmers and ranchers are recognized. |
+The Summit has a special emphasis on attracting young farmers and ranchers under the age of 40 to the Summit. |

 Idaho Alfalfa Clover Seed Commission

-Benjamin Kelly: Administrator Alfalfa and clover seed are major commodities in Idaho and contributes significantly to Idaho's agriculture income.
+Cassidey Plum: Administrator Alfalfa and clover seed are major commodities in Idaho and contributes significantly to Idaho's agriculture income.
 Growers are accessed a per-pound fee through dealers with funds being used for research, education and promotion.
 Alfalfa seed is grown primarily in Southwestern Idaho and some in the Magic Valley counties.
 The IACSC is involved with the National Alfalfa and Forage Alliance on national issues. |

 Idaho Alfalfa Clover Seed Growers Association

-Benjamin Kelly: Executive Director/Lobbyist Rick Waitley: Lobbyist Patxi Larrocea-Phillips: Lobbyist IACSGA represents alfalfa and clover seed growers in southwestern and the Magic Valley areas of Idaho .
+Cassidey Plum: Executive Director/Lobbyist IACSGA represents alfalfa and clover seed growers in southwestern and the Magic Valley areas of Idaho .
 This organization is tied with the National Alfalfa and Forage Alliance (NAFA).
-Each year, the IACSGA holds an annual growers meeting and school for Idaho and eastern Oregon growers.
-Kelly and Waitley hold a lobbying contract for IACSGA. |
+Each year, the IACSGA holds an annual growers meeting and school for Idaho and eastern Oregon growers. |

 Idaho Eastern Oregon Seed Association

 Roger Batt: Executive Director/Lobbyist The Idaho Eastern Oregon Seed Association was founded in 1944 to develop friendly business relations amongst its members and to promote the legitimate interest of the seed trade within the region.
-IEOSA represents Idaho and Eastern Oregon Seed Companies and over 100 affiliate members within the seed trade.
-It cooperates with the American Seed Trade Association and Pacific Seed Association, educational and regulatory authorities, and other interested agencies in the development of a sound and effective seed program and industry in the interests of Agriculture. |
+IEOSA represents Idaho and Eastern Oregon Seed Companies and over 100 seed companies and affiliate members within the seed trade.
+It works in partnership with the American Seed Trade Association, educational institutions, regulatory agencies, and other stakeholders to support the development of a strong and effective seed industry. |

 Idaho Irrigation Equipment Association

-Patxi Larrocea-Phillips: Executive Director The Idaho Irrigation Equipment Association was incorporated as a non-profit corporation that has more than 115 members including wholesale suppliers, retail dealers, equipment manufacturers, public utilities and financial institutions engaged in serving Idaho’s agricultural and landscape irrigation needs. |
+Cassidey Plum: Executive Director The Idaho Irrigation Equipment Association was incorporated in 1971 as a non-profit corporation with members including wholesale suppliers, retail dealers, equipment manufacturers, public utilities, and financial institutions engaged in serving Idaho’s agricultural and landscape irrigation needs.
+The IIEA is focused on three main areas: advocacy, scholarship, and networking within the industry. |

 Idaho Oilseed Commission

-Benjamin Kelly: Administrator The IOC represents canola, rapeseed and mustard seed growers in Idaho.
+Patxi Larrocea-Phillips: Administrator The IOC represents canola, rapeseed and mustard seed growers in Idaho.
 Growers are assessed a per-pound fee through dealers with funds being used for research, education and promotion.
 The products from these commodities are used in oils, fuels and by-products for weed control efforts.
 Northern Idaho is the major growing area for these commodities; however, there are also growers in Southeastern Idaho. |

 Idaho Onion Growers' Association

-Rick Waitley: Executive Director/Lobbyist Benjamin Kelly: Executive Assistant/Lobbyist Patxi Larrocea-Phillips: Lobbyist Idaho Onion Growers’ Association was formed in 1955 to represent the needs of onion producers in Southwestern Idaho.
+Patxi Larrocea-Phillips: Executive Director/Lobbyist Idaho Onion Growers’ Association was formed in 1955 to represent the needs of onion producers in Southwestern Idaho.
 Idaho ranks 5th in the nation for onion product and provides approximately 11% of the onion needs in the US.
 The volcanic soil, availability of water and seasonal temperatures make it ideal for growing quality onions.
-The IOGA holds an annual convention with Malhuer County Onion Growers in Ontario, Oregon on the second Tuesday of February.
+The IOGA holds an annual convention with Malhuer County Onion Growers in Ontario, Oregon on the second Tuesday of February (BOOKLET).
 Many of the onions grown in Idaho are now grown under drip irrigation systems.
 Idaho harvests around 8,000 acres of onions annually. |

 Idaho-Oregon Seed Pesticide Council

-Roger Batt: Chairman Idaho’s Seed Industry is valued around $250 million.
-The Idaho Seed Pesticide Council was founded in 2008 to give the Idaho Seed Industry an entity to pursue pesticide labels for Idaho Seed Crops.
-Since its inception, the ISPC has obtained more than 8 specialty and emergency labels to control diseases and pests in Idaho seed crops and has made available more tools in growers toolboxes for Integrated Pest Management. |
+Roger Batt: Chairman Idaho’s Seed Industry is valued around $800 million.
+The Idaho Oregon Seed Pesticide Council was founded in 2008 to give the seed industry an entity to pursue pesticide labels for seed crops.
+Since its inception, the IOSPC has obtained more than 50 specialty and emergency labels to control diseases and pests in Idaho and Oregon seed crops.
+IOSPC has successfully expanded the availability of integrated pest management tools for growers. |

 Idaho Weed Awareness Campaign

-Roger Batt: Statewide Coordinator The Idaho Weed Awareness Campaign emerged in 2001 through the state Strategic Plan for Managing Noxious and Invasive Plants.
-The Idaho Weed Awareness Campaign has created public awareness and outreach to over one million Idaho citizens and 600,000 citizens in Idaho’s six bordering states about the severe impacts of noxious and invasive plants to Idaho’s lands, waters, agriculture and natural resources through media outreach, classroom curriculum, partnerships and agreements and production videos.
-An extensive virtual interactive website was created over three years (www.idahoweedawareness.com) to provide over 100 hours of education to any viewer interested in learning about invasive plants. |
+Roger Batt: Statewide Coordinator The Idaho Weed Awareness Campaign emerged in 2001 through the state strategic plan for Managing Noxious and Invasive Plants.
+The Idaho Weed Awareness Campaign has created public awareness and outreach to Idahoans and across Idaho’s six bordering states about the severe impacts of noxious and invasive plants to Idaho’s lands, waters, agriculture and natural resources through media outreach, classroom curriculum, partnerships, and digital media. |

 Leadership Idaho Agriculture